Streaming Protocols for Live Broadcasting: Everything You Need to Know [2024 Update]

 Secure Reliable Transport (SRT) is a relatively new streaming protocol from Haivision, a leading player in the online streaming space.
 SRT is an open-source protocol that is likely the future of live streaming.
 This video streaming protocol is known for its security, reliability, and low latency streaming.

 SRT is still quite futuristic because there are still some compatibility limitations with this protocol.
-The protocol itself is open-source and highly compatible, but other streaming hardware and software have yet to develop to support this protocol.
+The protocol itself is open-source and highly compatible, but other streaming hardware and software have yet to be developed to support this protocol.

 Haivision has created the SRT Alliance, which is a group of companies in the technology and telecommunications industry that are dedicated to bringing SRT up in the live streaming space.
 Currently, the best way to access SRT is by using technology that is founded by or backed by any of the SRT Alliance members.